 This featured route departs from the main "trail" near the end, cutting due south alongside Candler Park and then east, to arrive at a charming 1-block shopping district nestled inside a residential neighborhood area.
 Here, you'll find the Candler Park Market, The Flying Biscuit, Dr. Bombay's Tea Room, and several shops selling crafts/gifts (many by local artists), vintage clothing, records, and much more.
 On your way there, you'll also enjoy some interesting outdoor art sculptures right along the trail.
-At about the halfway point, there is a connector to the Beltline Eastside Trail: another urban foot/bike tour which deserves it's own description.
+At about the halfway point, there is a connector to the Beltline Eastside Trail

 As long as you don't mind concrete/paved paths, this would be a great urban run!
 Not entirely shaded, but over half the trail has shade, so it definitely beats running on the baking, open road!